 The best way to understand how a foundation awards a grant is to look at that grant money as an investment.
 The foundation is going to look at your nonprofit’s bottom line to make sure that your organization is sustainable.
 That is, it’s not going to close its doors any time soon.
 They’ll do that via your nonprofit’s financial statement.

-Foundations look at a nonprofit’s finances via the financial statement and 990, both of which may be requested as an attachment to a grant proposal.
+Foundations look at a nonprofit’s finances via the financial statement and Form 990, and they may require them as attachments to a grant proposal.
 It’s important to know the difference, so let’s take a quick look at what each of these items actually are:

 Nonprofits bringing in more than a certain amount of money each year will have to get their financial statement audited, a requirement that differs by state.
-For more on the requirements surrounding audited financial statements, visit the Council of Nonprofits.
+For more on the requirements surrounding an audited financial statement, visit the Council of Nonprofits.

 Then, there’s the Form 990.
 This is the form all nonprofits are required to file with the IRS each year to maintain their 501(c)3 status — with a few very rare exceptions you can read about here.

 Some foundations will ask for the past year or two or more of 990s; some want to see 990s and financial statements.
-Everyone is different, so be sure to get a good handle on the guidelines before you send in these often lengthy documents.
+Every one is different, so be sure to get a handle on the guidelines before you send in these documents.